schinke/solid-fortnight-ba/DOCUMENTATION.md

 - electron/views contains .html for frontend

-- electron/allmighty-autocomplete contains a modified version of JustGoscha's allmighty-autocomplete.
+- electron/allmighty-autocomplete contains a modified version of JustGoscha's allmighty-autocomplete directive.
 Instead of taking a list of literals, it takes a list of any objects in the ng-data attribute of the html tag.
 The autosearchfield attribute takes the name of the objects' field which should be put into the input field.
-The attribute autoshowfields takes an array of strings or functions for additional information to be shown in the dropdown list of the auto-complete.
+The attribute autoshowfields takes an array of strings or function objects for additional information to be shown in the dropdown list of the auto-complete.
+The function objects get the single objects of the array as argument and must return one value to be shown next to the autosearchfield.